yojoots/libbitcoin-system-wiki/Thin-Air-Fallacy.md

 |-----------|----------|----------|----------|----------|
 |amount     |          |      81oz|          |      81oz|

 Notice that by properly accounting for the Person as putting money at risk (i.e. a depositor) we can see that all lending is fractionally reserved.
 There are two loans in this scenario, both reserved at 10%, resulting in monetary substitutes of 171% of money.
 Given the assumption of uniform [time preference](Time-Preference-Fallacy), Borrower will lend 90% of his savings, as will all subsequent borrowers.
-Assuming a minimum money divisibility of 1oz, credit expansion terminates at 8.903 times the amount of money, after 43 loans.
+Assuming a minimum money divisibility of 1oz, credit expansion terminates at 8.903 times the amount of money, after 43 loans:

 | Loan | Hoarded | Loaned | Credit |
 |------|---------|--------|--------|